 Woods depend primarily on softness/hardness, grain, and how well they receive stain, but they have a wide list of characteristics as well, read about them below!

-Our most common selection of woods are Pine, Oak, Brown, Wormy, and Regular Maple, and Rustic or Textured Pine.
-Other options such as Cherry and Speckled Cherry are premium options available to you from Newton Furnishings.
+Our most common selection of woods are Pine (available in smooth or rustic), Oak, Brown Maple, Wormy Maple, and Regular Maple.
+Other options such as Cherry and Speckled Cherry are premium options available to you from our builders, please inquire for more details.

 Pine is a softer wood (though it still has strength!) with many knots and it typically shows more yellow underneath a stain as time progresses.
 It is a good economic choice and great if you intend on the finish being painted in ivory or darker (not pure white) colours.
 Pine has small grain definition, it is also a light wood which makes it great for furniture that you intend to move around frequently!